seqeralabs/showcase/README.md

 # `seqeralabs/showcase` Workspace on Seqera Platform

+## Overview

+This repository contains updated demonstration documentation and Infrastructure as Code (IaC) scripts for deploying and managing infrastructure in the `seqeralabs/showcase` workspace on Seqera Platform.

 ## Infrastructure as code

 Infrastructure as Code (IaC) provides the ability to provision and manage infrastructure through configuration files.
 Having IaC enables automation in set up, consistency and standardization in infrastructure, and documentation of how resources are configured.